![]() |

 Breast

 Development in the Genetic Woman Mammogenesis commences at puberty with the onset of oestrogen secretion by the ovaries - usually between the ages of 10 and 12 in a genetic girl.
-Oestrogen (often spelt 'Estrogen' in American English) stimulates breast growth by acting causing enlargement of the mammary fat pad, one of the most oestrogen-sensitive tissues in the human body, as well as lengthening and branching of the mammary ducts.
+Oestrogen (spelt 'Estrogen' in American English) stimulates breast growth by acting causing enlargement of the mammary fat pad, one of the most oestrogen-sensitive tissues in the human body, as well as lengthening and branching of the mammary ducts.
 The development occurs according to well-defined milestones called the Tanner stages:

-The levels of oestrogen required to cause breast development are surprisingly low - until stage IV, the growth of the breast in a girl takes place with oestrogen levels similar to an adult male.
-That is why about 40% of male children also initiate "Tanner I" type mammary development during their early part of their puberty - their developing testis secrete significant quantities of oestrogens.
+The levels of oestrogen required to cause breast development are surprisingly low - until stage IV the growth of the breast in a girl takes place with oestrogen levels similar to an adult male.
+That is why about 40% of male children also initiate "Tanner I" type mammary development during their early part of their puberty - their developing testes secrete significant quantities of oestrogens.
 However, as testosterone secretion also increases the breast development ceases and very few boys reach the Tanner II stage.
 It takes just two to three years for a girl to achieve the majority of her breast growth.
 Stage V is aligned with the onset of the menstrual cycle - which results in the production of progesterone for the first time.
 The presence of progesterone stimulates the partial development of mammary alveoli, so that by the age of 20 the mammary gland in a woman who has not been pregnant consists of a fat pad through which pass 10 to 15 long branching ducts, terminating in grape-like bunches of mammary alveoli.
 In the absence of pregnancy, the gland maintains this structure until menopause.
-These ducts are very small and contribute little to breast size - this is a key reason why many doctors consider the prescription of progesterone to be unnecessary for transwomen.
+These ducts are very small and contribute little to breast size - this is a key reason why many doctors consider the prescription of progesterone (associated with pregnancy and lactation) to be unnecessary for transwomen.
+Mammogenesis is completed during pregnancy, with the gland becoming able to secrete milk sometime after mid-pregnancy.
+Pregnancy is often considered to be the period of most extensive mammary growth.
+Indeed, extensive lobular and alveolar development occurs only during pregnancy.
+During pregnancy, it is common for a woman's breast size to temporarily increase by up to a full cup size.
 Lactogenesis (referred to as the time when the milk "comes in") starts about 40 hours after birth of a baby and is largely complete within five days.
 When nursing ceases the breast undergoes partial involution, losing most of its milk producing cells and structures.
 Most woman who have had their first child ultimately end up with slightly smaller breasts than before they became pregnant because they now have less fatty tissue, also once their breasts are no longer swollen with milk they can sag in an increasingly unsightly manner - particularly after multiple children.

 Innovolution completes after menopause, when most women move to a smaller bra size.
 However, since the 1990's hormone replacement therapy has become a very common treatment for women entering their menopause, the renewed influx of estrogen can stimulate breast tissue redevelopment and an increase in bra size.

 Breast